How to Open Windows Mobility Center in Windows 11/10?

 Press the Windows key and R together to open the Run dialog box.
 A small window will appear on your screen.
 In the text field, type mblctr and press Enter or click the OK button.

-As soon as you press Enter, the Windows Mobility Centre should open instantly.
+As soon as you press Enter, the Windows Mobility Center should open instantly.
 This method works on both Windows 10 and Windows 11 and is useful if you prefer using commands instead of menus.

 Using the Run dialog is also helpful when certain menu options are hidden or unavailable.
 It provides direct access to system utilities without extra navigation.